kingston-hackSpace/MediaPlayer__RaspberryPi/README.md

 - Save and exit: CTRL + X, then Y, then Enter

-- The RPi should now shutdown after 6hrs on.
-However, if you want to turn the RPi on again (for example, for an everyday display exhibition), you will need to do this manually.
+- The RPi should automatically shutdown after 6hrs of playing your video.
+However, if you want to turn the RPi on again (for example, for an everyday display exhibition), you will need to unplug the RPi manually.
 This can be:

     - Manually unplug and replugg the RPi

     - Power your Rpi through a *timer plug* (Reference image [here](https://github.com/kingston-hackSpace/MediaPlayer__RaspberryPi/blob/main/timer%20plug.jpg)).
-Ensure the timer plug cuts power at least 15–30 minutes after the Raspberry Pi shuts down.
+Ensure the timer-plug cuts power at least 15–30 minutes after the Raspberry Pi shuts down.

 ----